 Purpose

-The policy, read in line with the Company’s health and safety policy statement, outlines the responsibilities in relation to health and safety.
+The policy, read in line with the Organisation’s health and safety policy statement, outlines the responsibilities in relation to health and safety.

 Employer responsibilities

 [Insert job title] is the designated person with overall responsibility for ensuring our compliance with Health and Safety legislation.
 They will ensure that: